A new breed

 "Our primary motive is to bring people, raw materials and technologies together to create products for a healthier plant and its inhabitants."

 This is because EVs are experiencing exponential, tech-like growth.
-Yet the limitations of mining and chemicals companies prevent them from responding in kind.
-Large lithium extraction projects can take five to ten years or more to onstream, upstream mines even longer.
+Yet the limitations of mining and chemical companies prevent them from responding in kind.
+Large lithium extraction projects can take five to ten years or more to onstream, and upstream mines even longer.
 Meanwhile, ESG concerns are making mining permits more difficult to obtain and challenge project economics.

 One of Lepidico’s motives is to help close the gap between the demand and supply of quality sustainable lithium, ensuring more EVs can be manufactured and help make Net Zero 2050 a viable possibility.